Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

-\item If $\dim X=1$ (i.e. $X$ is a graph) and each $Y_i\to X$ is an immersion of graphs, then we have graphical presentations, which are the setting for graphical small-cancellation theory.
-In this setting, there is a classification of triangles that holds under weaker small-cancellation conditions than are required in the cubical setting.
-Indeed, the classification of triangles is completely combinatorial, and Strebel's proof actually applies in the setting of the \emph{$(3,7)$--diagrams} used by Gruber-Sisto in their proof of acylindrical hyperbolicity for graphical small-cancellation groups~\cite{GruberSisto:graphical}; this combinatorial observation was made by Gruber~\cite[Remark~3.11]{Gruber:thesis}.
-While the result about $(3,7)$--diagrams suffices for graphical small-cancellation groups, one cannot extend it directly to disk diagrams over cubical presentations since the presence of squares means that such diagrams need not satisfy the $(3,7)$ condition. \end{itemize}
+\item If X is a wedge of circles and each $Y_i$ is a graph with $Y_i\to X$ an immersion of graphs, then we have instances of graphical presentations.
+In this setting, there is a classification of triangles that holds under weaker small cancellation conditions than are required in the cubical setting.
+Indeed, the classification of triangles is completely combinatorial, and Strebel's proof actually applies in the setting of the \emph{$(3,7)$--diagrams} used by Gruber-Sisto in their proof of acylindrical hyperbolicity for graphical small cancellation groups~\cite{GruberSisto:graphical}; this combinatorial observation was made by Gruber~\cite[Remark~3.11]{Gruber:thesis}.
+While the result about $(3,7)$--diagrams suffices for graphical small cancellation groups, one cannot extend it directly to disk diagrams over cubical presentations since the presence of squares means that such diagrams need not satisfy the $(3,7)$ condition.
+Moreover, Theorem~\ref{thmi:classification_of_triangles} includes the result on graphical presentations in their full generality (where $X$ is an arbitrary graph), under our small cancellation assumption. \end{itemize}

+One can construct examples of small cancellation cubical presentations covered by Theorem~\ref{thmi:classification_of_triangles} but not by the classical or graphical small cancellation conditions, and one cannot deduce Theorem~\ref{thmi:classification_of_triangles} from the corresponding purely cubical or graphical results.
+Some explicit examples of cubical small cancellation groups to which the theorem applies are discussed below.